St. Mary of the Plains College: Population decline

 Enrollment declined again after the 1970s, and with a corresponding decline of population in Western Kansas, St. Mary of the Plains simply could not maintain its operations.
 Without a large endowment to sustain itself, in 1992 St. Mary of the Plains was forced to permanently close its doors.
 The campus buildings were leased to the city of Dodge City, and in the late 1990s several were sold off.

 Athletics

 The St. Mary of the Plains athletic teams were called the Cavaliers and Saints.
 The college was a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Kansas Collegiate Athletic Conference (KCAC) from 1968–69 to 1991–92.
 The high school teams were known as the St. Mary of the Plains Crusaders.

 Football

-As of 2010, the school still holds the NAIA football record for fewest points allowed per game at 1.3 (13 points in 10 games).
+As of 2025, the school still holds the NAIA football single-season record for fewest points allowed per game at 1.3 (13 points in 10 games in the 1989 season).